koyarno/univOresitybeta/CPU.md

 ---

-## finite turing machine
+## Moore state machines

-The ideal way to see a cpu might be a finite state machine.
+The ideal way to see a cpu might be based on state machine.
 A state machine has 2 components:
 1. state - data thats been held in memory/latches and
-2. logic - transforming data into something else with the use of logic gates.
+2. logic - transforming current data into something else with the use of logic (gates).

-Even though it might be finite state, state can be expanded to great numbers.
-In finite state machines theres the state and the combinational logic to get to that new state.
+That is also pretty much how a cpu can be described.

+IMG

+There is logic to determine what our new state will be, and the actual moment of saving that new state in our registers.

-Just like math, you want to do a particular calculation, A = B + C where A will be the new state, defined as B added with C.
+If you wanted to do something like an add operation, say A = B + C, The state of A will be changed with the calculated result of B + C.

+##

-## Logic Operations
+## FAQ